chaoge525/soafee_demo/documentation/quickstart.rst

 Run on N1SDP
 ------------

-To run the image, connect to the AP console by running the following command from a terminal in your host PC:
+To run an image, connect to the AP console by running the following command from a terminal in your host PC:

 .. code-block:: console